Estadio de Bata: Expansion

-In 2011, Bouygues were appointed as contractors to expand the seating capacity to 35,000 for the hosting of the 2012 Africa Cup of Nations tournament semi-final venue.
+In 2011, Bouygues were appointed as contractors to expand the seating capacity to 35,000 for hosting the 2012 Africa Cup of Nations tournament semi-final.
 The expansion was done in a very short time with a new steel structure upper tier with 13 rows of seats and a new continuous cantilever roof.

 2015 Africa Cup of Nations

-On 14 November 2014 CAF announced that oil rich Equatorial Guinea would be the last-minute alternate hosts for the 2015 Africa Cup of Nations Tournament.
+On 14 November 2014 CAF announced that the oil-rich Equatorial Guinea would be the last-minute alternate hosts for the 2015 Africa Cup of Nations tournament.
 This happened after Morocco insisted that CAF must postpone the event due to concerns related to the 2014 Ebola outbreak in West Africa.
 CAF responded by expelling Morocco and withdrawing them as tournament hosts.

-Bata Stadium hosted the four matches including the opening game between Equatorial Guinea and the Republic of the Congo and the final match.
+Bata Stadium hosted four matches, including the opening game between Equatorial Guinea and the Republic of the Congo and the final match.